satishvermacoen/Azure-Project-networking/Point to Site Multiple-vnet/readme.md

 Set-AzureRmVirtualNetwork -VirtualNetwork $vn2

 ```

+## Virtual Network Peering(Global)

+1. Choose the first virtual network to use in the peering, and select Settings > Add (peering).

+2. Configure the peering parameters for the first virtual network.

+    The top portion of the Add peering dialog shows settings for this virtual network.
+The bottom portion of the dialog shows settings for the remote virtual network in the peering.

+* Peering link name: Provide a name to identify the peering on this virtual network.
+The name must be unique within the virtual network.

+* Traffic to remote virtual network: Specify how to control traffic to the remote virtual network.

+* Allow: Allow communication between resources connected to both of your virtual networks within the peered network.

+* Block: Block all traffic to the remote virtual network.
+You can still allow some traffic to the remote virtual network if you explicitly open the traffic through a network security group rule.

+* Traffic forwarded from remote virtual network: Specify how to control traffic that originates from outside your remote virtual network.

+* Allow: Forward outside traffic in the remote virtual network to this virtual network within the peering.
+This parameter lets you forward traffic from outside the remote virtual network, such as traffic from an NVA, to this virtual network.

+* Block: Block the forwarding of outside traffic from the remote virtual network to this virtual network within the peering.
+Again, some traffic can still be forwarded by explicitly opening the traffic through a network security group rule.
+When you configure traffic forwarding between virtual networks through an Azure VPN gateway, this parameter isn't applicable.

+* Virtual network gateway or Route Server: Specify whether your virtual network peering should use an Azure VPN gateway.
+The default is to not use a VPN gateway (None).

+* Configure the peering parameters for your remote virtual network.

+     In the Azure portal, you configure the remote virtual network in the peering on the Add peering dialog.
+The bottom portion shows settings for the remote virtual network.
+The settings are similar to the parameters described for the first virtual network.

+3. Create at least one virtual machine in each virtual network.

+4. Test communication between the virtual machines within your peered network.

 ## Create Gateway Subnet

 Before we create VN gateway, we need to create gateway subnet for it. so gateway will use ip addresses assigned in this subnet.